MPD searches for new suspect in Young Dolph’s murder case - NewsBreak

 MPD searches for new suspect in Young Dolph’s murder case

-Police say Jermarcus Johnson is now wanted after being developed as a suspect in the case.
+Police say Jermarcus Johnson is now wanted after being developed as a suspect a year after the star was killed in South Memphis.

-If you have any information or know of Jemarcus Johnson’s whereabouts, you are urged to call Crime Stoppers at 528-CASH.
+If you have any information or know of Jermarcus Johnson’s whereabouts, you are urged to call Crime Stoppers at 528-CASH.

 This is a developing story.
 We will update this page with more information soon.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.